snianir/webpage/index.md

 ## Venue

-The workshop will be held at the University Club on the University of Pittsburgh campus, address: 123 University Pl, Pittsburgh, PA 15260.
+The workshop will be held at the **University Club** on the University of Pittsburgh campus, address: 123 University Pl, Pittsburgh, PA 15260.

 [![](https://raw.githubusercontent.com/snianir/webpage/master/map.png)](https://www.google.com/maps/place/123+University+Pl,+Pittsburgh,+PA+15213/@40.4441628,-79.9567206,16.79z/data=!4m13!1m7!3m6!1s0x8834f22915b10c2f:0x4034aeb788d64a44!2s123+University+Pl,+Pittsburgh,+PA+15213!3b1!8m2!3d40.444211!4d-79.9568323!3m4!1s0x8834f22915b10c2f:0x4034aeb788d64a44!8m2!3d40.444211!4d-79.9568323?hl=en)

+Hotel:

+We have arranged for a block of rooms at the **Wyndham University Center** Pittsburgh, just two blocks from the meeting location, for the nights of 04/10-04/13.
+Those wishing to book after registration for the conference has been confirmed, do not contact the hotel directly.
+Instead, please email Cindy Cercone at cmc138(at)pitt(dot)edu with which nights you wish to reserve.
+She will make reservations and send you a confirmation number with the hotel, along with further travel details.
+The discounted room rate is $145+tax.

 Getting to the Hotel/University Club:

 There are several options for reaching the Hotel from the Pittsburgh International Airport.
 A taxi should cost ~$50-60, while Uber or Lyft should be ~$30-40.
 Super Shuttle is ~$25 for a shared ride van.
 There is a Port Authority bus line from the airport with stops near the hotel, the 28X (link) that runs every half hour from 5:30 am to midnight.
 The fare is only $3.75, though the trip will take slightly longer than an hour.
 Exit the bus at Forbes and Schenley Drive (by a large Diplodocus dinosaur statue), the Wyndham hotel is then on the opposite side of the Cathedral of Learning, the 42-story building at the center of Pitt's campus.

-Hotel:

-We have arranged for a block of rooms at the Wyndham University Center Pittsburgh, just two blocks from the meeting location, for the nights of 04/10-04/13.
-Those wishing to book after registration for the conference has been confirmed, do not contact the hotel directly.
-Instead, please email Cindy Cercone at cmc138(at)pitt(dot)edu with which nights you wish to reserve.
-She will make reservations and send you a confirmation number with the hotel, along with further travel details.
-The discounted room rate is $145+tax.

 ## Participants

-- Arturo Avelino
+- Arturo Avelino (CfA)
-- Tiara Diamond
+- Tiara Diamond (NASA GSFC)
-- Chris Burns
+- Chris Burns (Carnegie Obs.)
-- Suhail Dhawan
+- Suhail Dhawan (Stockholm U.)
-- Andrew Friedman
+- Andrew Friedman (UCSD)
-- Lluís Galbany
+- Lluís Galbany (Pitt)
-- Ariel Goobar
+- Ariel Goobar (Stockholm U.)
-- Chelsea Harris
+- Chelsea Harris (UCB)
-- John Hillier
+- John Hillier (Pitt)
-- Peter Hoeflich
+- Peter Hoeflich (FSU)
-- Rebecca Hounsell
+- Rebekah Hounsell (USCS)
-- Eric Hsiao
+- Eric Hsiao (FSU)
-- Kasey Mandel
+- Kasey Mandel (Cambridge U.)
-- Gautham Narayan
+- Gautham Narayan (STScI)
-- Mark Phillips
+- Mark Phillips (Carnegie Obs.)
-- Kara Ponder
+- Kara Ponder (UCB)
-- Armin Rest
+- Armin Rest (STScI)
-- Max Stritzinger
+- Max Stritzinger (Aarhus U.)
-- Tea Temim
+- Tea Temim (STScI)
-- Michael Wood-Vasey
+- Michael Wood-Vasey (Pitt)

 ## Program